ahmedalaahagag/authors-microserivces/README.md

 **9) API end points**

 If we go to `routes/web.php` here is we define our endpoints/routes.
-For example if one wants to get all posts one will set an endpoint with `url posts/all`.
+For example if one wants to get all authors one will set an endpoint with `url authors/all`.
 See the file.
 One used `Authors::all()` (in a callback function) which is **Eloquent** way to fetch all the results for a model which has also been discussed earlier.